microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 }
 ```

-When a parameter has a type annotation, calls to that function will be validated:
+When a parameter has a type annotations, arguments to that function will be checked:

 ```ts twoslash
 // @errors: 2345